 Recalling the rules of procedure for sessions of the Executive Body, as adopted by decision 2010/19 and amended by decision 2013/1, in particular sections VII and VIII of the annex to decision 2010/19,

+Recalling the rules of the Implementation Committee, as adopted by decision 2012/25 on improving the functioning of the Implementation Committee, in particular sections I, IV and XI of the annex to decision 2012/25,

-Cognizant of the need for the elected officers of the Executive Body and the members of the Implementation Committee to exercise their duties in an impartial manner, avoiding actual, potential and perceived conflicts of interest,
+Cognizant of the need for the officers of the Executive Body, the chair of the Working Group on Strategies and Review and the members of the Implementation Committee, all elected by and accountable to the Executive Body, to exercise their duties in an impartial manner, of being fully transparent about any actual, potential and perceived conflicts of interest and for taking appropriate steps to secure neutral decision-making.

-1. Requests all officers and members of the Implementation Committee newly elected by the Executive Body to sign the impartiality declaration as contained in the annex to the present decision prior to assuming their duties;
+1. Requests all officers of the Executive Body, the chair of the Working Group on Strategies and Review, and members of the Implementation Committee newly elected by the Executive Body to sign the impartiality declaration as contained in the annex to the present decision prior to assuming their duties;

-2. Encourages its subsidiary bodies to establish a similar practice for their newly elected Chairs and Vice-Chairs.
+2. Encourages its subsidiary bodies to also establish this practice for their newly elected Chairs and Vice-Chairs.

+3. Requests that impartiality declarations signed under points 1 or point 2 should be submitted to the Bureau of the Executive Body with a copy to Secretariat for record-keeping purposes.

 Annex